itshui3/DOM-II/README.md

 ## Task 2: Create Unique Event Listeners

 * [ ] Using your [index.js file](js/index.js), create 10 [unique event listeners](https://developer.mozilla.org/en-US/docs/Web/Events). using your creativity to make the Fun Bus site more interactive.
 Here are some unique events you could try to use:

+// So these listeners are going to be htere to package the occurrence of an event?
+// So apparently, whenever some sort of user interaction with the webpage occurs, the DOM creates and propagates an event object.
+This object contains information ABOUT t he event so it can be handled and event listeners 'listen' for these events.
+// and so I can do if statement?
+And if it's true, something else can happen?

 	* [ ] `mouseover`
 	* [ ] `keydown`
 	* [ ] `wheel`